tcstewart/circ/README.md

  > circd -n tcstewart -r TCStewart irc.mozilla.org

 In my .bashrc:
- > # I join channels I am interested in
+I join channels I am interested in
  > circ -c \#rust -j

- > # setup the prompt command to allow me to see the status
+Setup status to show with the prompt
  > PROMPT_COMMAND="circ -c \#rust -s"

 Then above my prompt I will see the status
- > #rust has 5 new messages
+ > rust has 5 new messages

  > prompt>

 To send a message: